 3) Why people should choose this company over others

 4) That’s a lot to get across in a simple logo.
-The logo you choose should do the same.
+The medical logo you choose should do the same.

-Branding Concerns for Medical Companies
+Branding Concerns for Medical Industries

-Balancing Trust and Knowledge
+Balancing Trust and Knowledge In Medical Companies

-Knowledge matters because believing that you have the expertise and know-how to build safe products or provide safe services is the cornerstone of trust.
+After all, knowledge matters because believing that you have the expertise and know-how to build safe products or provide safe services is the cornerstone of trust.
 In other words, you cannot expect people to trust you if they don’t believe you know how to help them.

-The key to balancing these two things is to use authoritative branding that is simultaneously reassuring – not an easy feat.
+Therefore, the key to balancing these two things is to use authoritative branding that is simultaneously reassuring – not an easy feat.

 Developing Your Brand’s Voice